-With 161 complaints closed in the past three years (61 in the last 12 months), CARCHEX receives less negative feedback than most than other providers overall.
-Also, many complaints are a result of customers who fail to understand their coverage and interpret claims denials as poor service.
+With around 175 complaints closed in the past three years, CARCHEX receives less negative feedback than most extended warranty providers.
+Also, many complaints are a result of customers who fail to understand their coverage and interpret claim denials as poor service.

 How Does CARCHEX Work?

-Contrary to what many believe, CARCHEX is an extended warranty broker, meaning it doesn’t directly administer the service contracts that it sells.
+CARCHEX is an extended warranty broker, meaning it doesn’t directly administer the vehicle service contracts that it sells.
 Instead, the company acts as an intermediary that focuses on sales and customer service.

-It partners with experienced administrators like Royal, American Auto Shield, and Allegiance, that provide the vehicle service contract and pay claims.
-Since these providers are insured, you won’t be at risk because of them being unable to fulfill claims because the ran out of money.
+It partners with experienced administrators like Royal Administration Services, American Auto Shield, Zurich, and Allegiance.
+Since these providers are insured, you won’t be at risk of them being unable to fulfill claims because they ran out of money.

-CARCHEX also leverages the resulting buying power from this competition to get better rates over time so customers pay less for coverage.
-On the other hand, because claims processing is administrator-dependent, the downside to this approach is a higher potential for inconsistency in the claims process.
+CARCHEX compares quotes from reputable warranty administrators to get better rates for its customers.
+However, because claims processing is administrator-dependent, the downside to this approach is a higher potential for inconsistency in the claims process.

-This is evident the variation of customer experienced expressed in online reviews, as some laud the rapid service provided by CARCHEX while others complain about wait times.
+This is evident in the variation of customer experiences expressed through CARCHEX reviews online, as some laud rapid service while others complain about wait times.

 CARCHEX Customer Service

-CARCHEX has several options for assistance for contract holders, including 24-hour customer service.
+CARCHEX has several options to assist contract holders, including 24-hour customer service reps.
 The table below shows how CARCHEX compares with other competitors regarding customer support:

 *For customers with an active contract